 Information from the German Federal Office for Radiation Protection:

 Ultra Violet radiation, covering wavelengths between 100 Nanometer (nm) and 400 nm, has the highest energy level of all optical radiation.
-According to its physical and biological characteristics, it is further divided into

-UV-C: The extremely energetic UV-C-radiation is entirely screened out by the atmosphere, so no natural UV-C-radiation reaches the surface of the earth.
+The extremely energetic UV-C-radiation is entirely screened out by the atmosphere.

-UV-B: Highly energetic UV-B-radiation is also largely screened out by the atmosphere, depending on the thickness of the ozone layer.
-But not entirely: Up to 10% of UV-B-radiation reach the surface.
-The levels may increase on account of the ozone hole phenomenon.
+Highly energetic UV-B-radiation is also largely screened out by the atmosphere, depending on the thickness of the ozone layer.

-UV-A: Most of the longer-wavelength UV-A-radiation reaches the surface unobstructed.
+Most of the longer-wavelength UV-A-radiation reaches the surface unobstructed.

 UV-radiation is absorbed by the eye cells and causes various alterations.